Sierra Leone Civil War: Population

 After the war many of the children who were abducted and used in the conflict needed some form of rehabilitation, debriefing and care after the conflict came to an end.
 Only a handful of the children could be immediately sent home after six weeks of debriefing at a center for ex-combatants.
-This is due to many of the children suffering from drug withdraw symptoms, brainwashing, physical and mental wounds, as well as a lack of memory of who they were or where they came from before the conflict.
+This is due to many of the children suffering from drug withdrawal symptoms, brainwashing, physical and mental wounds, as well as a lack of memory of who they were or where they came from before the conflict.

 There was an estimated one to two million displaced persons and refugees who wanted to or needed to be returned to their villages.

 Rebuilding

 Reportedly thousands of small villages had been severely damaged due to looting, and targeted destruction of property that was held by perceived enemies.
 There was also heavy destruction of clinics and hospitals, leading to a concern about infrastructure stability.